smutch/UnixTutorial/source/pages/advanced/part-4.rst

 Using and setting variables
 ---------------------------

-Each time you login to a UNIX host, the system looks in your home directory for initialisation files.
+Each time you login to a Unix host, the system looks in your home directory for initialisation files.
 Information in these files is used to set up your working environment.
 The C and TC shells uses two files called .login and .cshrc (note that both file names begin with a dot).